LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.X
 *Released*: X August 2025
-- Adding new parent alias on designer doesn't always add the bottom of the list
+- Adding new parent alias on designer doesn't always add to the bottom of the list

 ### version 6.58.3
 *Released*: 7 August 2025